bcgov/sbc-mcap/src/demo-spa/README.md

 # MCAP Single Page Demo App (src/demo-spa)

-This sub-project a Single Page Application (SPA) "Contact Us" page written with JQuery and Bootstrap so demonstrate a full user experience page.
-It contains links functions that are the core of MCAP.
+This sub-project is a Single Page Application (SPA) "Contact Us" page written with JQuery and Bootstrap to demonstrate a full user experience page.
+It contains link functions that are the core of MCAP.
 Many of the links on this page are just placeholders and have no real functions.
 Some familiarity with jQuery and Bootstrap is required to use and modify this SPA.
 In this readme we will cover how to setup your local environment to edit and run this SPA.
 The page will be available at the following local url:<br>
 http://localhost:8080/<br>

 This example page requires good familiarity with web page development including html, css and javascript.
 This application also makes extensive use of the JQuery javascript library Bootstrap CSS.
-You do not need to be an expert in Bootstrap but you should have JQuery experience to understand what its doing.
+You do not need to be an expert in Bootstrap but you should have JQuery experience to understand what it's doing.

 ## Installing the Project Locally
 To install this project on your local development environment simple perform the following steps: